 World-wide interest in community programs helping dads to lose weight

-The successful community weight loss program 'Healthy Dads, Healthy kids' by Professor Philip Morgan is soon to be adopted by Dads world-wide.
+The successful community weight loss program 'Healthy Dads, Healthy Kids'TM by Professor Philip Morgan is soon to be adopted by Dads world-wide.

 By Shereen Jegtvig